ponastadas/Custom-Server-Monitoring/README.md

 sudo tail -f /var/log/server-monitor.log

 #### You can preview the Monitoring tool [here](http://139.162.167.57:8080). <br/>
+On the demo page You can see how the output may look like.

 #### If it is necessary, You can start, stop, or restart the service running the following commands <br/>
 sudo systemctl stop serverMonitor.service <br/>